 What is the cash balance, and how does it work?

-In this video, you’ll see how the app lets you know that you need to pay in cash, and how the app indicates that you should be paid cash by the client.
+In this video, you’ll see how the app informs you that you need to pay in cash, and how the app indicates that you should be paid cash by the client.

 The cash balance, in more detail

 The cash balance is all of the received money that you accumulate.
 This balance can go up and down.
-You can check the amount of cash you have whenever you want on the app.
-We recommend you keep the cash in a different wallet to your personal one to manage it well.
+You can check the amount of cash you have on the app at all times.
+We recommend you keep the cash in a different wallet to your personal one in order to manage it well.